jennguyen1/nhuyhoa/_posts/2016-02-22-ML-Markov-Models.md

 ![HMM Schematic](http://jnguyen92.github.io/nhuyhoa/figure/images/hmm_example.png)

-We define the following parameters for an HMM
+Define the following parameters for an HMM

 * Probability of a transition from state $$k$$ to $$l$$